 - Ensure pills are dispensed and taken in a well-lit room.
-Pills should not be kept near the bed in the event of the wrong medication or a wrong combination being taken by a sleepy patient!
+Pills should not be kept near the bed in the event of the wrong medication or a wrong combination being taken by a sleepy patient.

 - Discard all medicines that have expired or that have no labels.
 This can be done by handing them into any pharmacy for safe destruction.
 Do not simply flush down the toilet or throw in the bin.

-- Do not mix alcohol and drugs.
+- Do not mix alcohol and medication.